Excel-Adeniyi/repbuy/README.md

 Backend connected to Third-party api Called Reloadly for Service Provision

 This app includes:
-websocket for notifications
+# websocket for notifications
-Payment Integration (Paystack) for validation of payment Docker
+# Payment Integration (Paystack) for validation of payment
+# Docker, jwt and sqlite